View Javadoc

 900 /**

-902 * pushes the result onto the stack.
+901 * Duplicates the top-of-stack on the stack.

 918 * <p>